Being young in Europe today - digital world

 One of the issues related to the safety of the internet for children is cyberbullying.
 Cyberbullying is regarded as a serious threat with a potentially long-lasting impact.
 Repeated verbal or psychological harassment may come from an individual or a group and may involve, for example, mockery, insults, threats, rumours or gossip.
 E-mail, mobile phones and web services such as social networks, chat rooms and instant messaging provide opportunities for cyberbullying.
 More information is available from the European platform for investing in children.

-- Information society statistics (t_isoc), see:
+- Digital economy and society (t_isoc), see:

-- Information society statistics (isoc), see:
+- Digital economy and society (isoc), see:

 - Youth (yth), see: